exploratory-io/book/user-defined-model-function.md

 There are many R packages with model building functions in this format, which you can make use of as they are, just like e1071.

-The package you need may or may not be installed already.
+The package you need may or may not be installed already as part of installation of Exploratory.
 Packages already installed can be checked from project list view.

 ![](import/images/installed_packages.png)